Created for Greatist by the experts at Healthline. Read more

 Whether you’re new to the whole essential oil thing or have a few bottles stashed in your medicine cabinet, do you ever wonder what’s really in those bottles?
 How can you tell if what you’re buying is a knockoff or the real deal?
 And even if it is real (no synthetic fragrance oils), how do you know if it’s great quality?

 If you’re like us, you’re using EOs to help relieve headaches, to find balance during a meditation practice, or to diffuse a room with an invigorating aroma to give your day the kick in the pants it needs.

 Bad or fake EOs?
-Ain’t nobody got time for that.
+Nobody has time for that!
 Here’s what you should know to make sure you’re buying the good stuff.